NandanaKR973/PRODIGY_CS_04/README.md

 ## Installation
 1. Clone the repository

-2.Navigate to the project directory
+2. Navigate to the project directory

-3.Install the required dependencies
+3. Install the required dependencies